How can we help?

 Knowing your CLV is essential, and it can guide the decisions you make in the course of your career.
 CLV is a relatively new metric, but it is quickly gaining popularity among marketing researchers as a more reliable way to measure and evaluate the true value of a client relationship.

-What does Client Lifetime Value (CLV) mean?
+Defining Client Lifetime Value (CLV)

 CLV is the total worth of a client to the business, considering all aspects of the relationship between the firm and the client.
 It accounts for everything a business knows about a client and then calculates the average amount of revenue and profit the client will contribute throughout the lifetime of the relationship.